mterron/consul/README.md

 ## Start a trusted Consul raft

 1. [Clone](https://github.com/mterron/consul) or [download](https://github.com/mterron/consul/archive/master.zip) this repo
-2. Import the example client certificate (one of client_certificate.p12, client_certificate.pem, etc).
+2. Import the example client certificate (one of `client_certificate.p12`, `client_certificate.pem`, etc).
 This image requires client validation, an example certificate is provided ***but you should generate your own***.
 The password for the p12 file is "client".
 Also provided is a .pem and .key files for the same certificate.
 3. `cd composition` into the cloned or downloaded directory
-4. run ./start.sh
+4. run `./start.sh`
 5. A browser with the Consul UI will open (on Mac OS X) or browse to `https://DOCKER_IP:BOOTSTRAP_UI_PORT` as shown on your screen.

 ## How it works